Dave Dudley: Late career and death

 In the 1980s, Dudley continued to record sporadically, and remained popular in concert.
-During this time, he was elected to the 'Nashville Teamsters Truck Drivers Union', receiving a solid gold membership card from the union.
-During this time, he also found out that he had a big fan base in Europe, and he decided to try to appeal more to this market.
-Dudley purchased Staples Lake Resort in the mid 1970s and ran a successful business/resort there until the mid to late 1980s with wife, Marie.
-During his ownership he also sponsored multiple country music festivals on the property.
+During this time, he was elected to the Nashville Teamsters Truck Drivers Union, receiving a solid gold membership card from the union.
+He also found out that he had a big fan base in Europe, and decided to try to appeal more to this market.
+Dudley purchased Staples Lake Resort in the mid 1970s, and ran a successful business/resort there until the mid- to late 1980s with wife, Marie.
+During his ownership, he also sponsored several country music festivals on the property.

-In total, Dudley recorded more than 70 albums.
-However, he did not manage to reclaim his past success, and neither his single "Where's That Truck?", recorded with disc jockey Charlie Douglas, nor the track "Dave Dudley, American Trucker", recorded in 2002 in the wake of the September 11, 2001 terrorist attacks, helped revive his career.
+In total, Dudley recorded more than 70 albums, but he did not manage to reclaim his past success, and neither his single "Where's That Truck?", recorded with disc jockey Charlie Douglas, nor the track "Dave Dudley, American Trucker", recorded in 2002 in the wake of the September 11 attacks, helped revive his career.
 Few of his hits have made it onto CDs and albums, creating a market for his vintage vinyl recordings.

 Dudley died on December 22, 2003, aged 75, after suffering a heart attack in his car in a parking lot in Danbury, Wisconsin.